wschaef/aoc-2021/README.md

 #### solution
 - mostly reuse the same structure as day 11
 - second part was just a small modifcation of pfirst part.

+## day12

+#### technology
+- lodash: uniq
+- Map for dictinary requires cast even if it is 100% not possible having undefined as type.
+- I have spent 30 minutes on parsing data and put it to Vertexes -> again effort with dictionary syntax
+- lookup on Set was 20 times more performant than lookup on list (25sec -> 1.2sec)
+- ideas to improve: coloring braces plugin in vscode, quick log plugin in vscode, autoformat on save
+- typing is still far too slow
+- idea: first type the implementation of a function and then refactor it to be a separate function -> less work on typing the right signature

+#### solutions
+- create first vertexes then add neigbours is a good pattern.
+- saving neigbours in the vertex makes the algorithm more local and simpler
+- the solution is basicaly a DFS (deep fist search) with custom visiting rules
+- would a graph lib providing the default DFS save time?
+- second part misuderstood twice -> lost 1,5 hours on working for solution for a wrong problem
+- overall effort 2,5 hours